BabylonJS/Babylon.js/buildSystem.md

 Run visualization tests using `npm run test:visualization` in the main directory.

+Note - a dependency needed to run the test does not currently support OSX using M1 processors.
+Running the tests on theses machines will fail.

 #### Configuring the visualization tests

 Visualization tests are running using puppeteer, which is an interface to control chrome or firefox on node.
 The test will run in a browser and will generate a report if any test fails.
 The browser selected is the local chromium installed together with puppeteer.
 If you want the tests to run in a different browser you can customize the puppeteer configuration at `jest-puppeteer.config.js` in the main directory.
 Some of the options are: